 Ross and Mark illustrate how to ride wet trails

 Riding in the wet is an acquired taste, but whether you like it or not, chances are you can’t avoid it forever.
 Here at the H+I base in the north of Scotland we are all to used to getting out in the slop, making it second nature, but riders from warmer and drier climes might find it slightly alien… Sort of like us with dust!
 Our tours operate in a variety of terrains and weathers meaning you shouldn’t be perplexed at the task of tackling wet trails at some point!
-We’ve gathered together a few tips for riding wet trails with the help of one of our coast-to-coast and Torridon + Skye guides Mark Clark.
+We’ve gathered together a few tips for riding wet trails with the help of one of our Coast-to-Coast and Highland Odyssey guides Mark Clark.

 First thing’s first, you’re going to have to embrace the slide and accept that your tyres and bike will be squirming below you at times.
 Riding in the wet is a battle for traction and whilst there is no magic formula for unlocking Velcro-like grip, there are a few things you can do to take your wet weather riding from ‘wet wobbler’ to ‘slippery slayer’.